How To Pay A Vietnamese Supplier And Not Get Scammed // PayPal, T/T Wire, Veem, Wise In Vietnam

 Payoneer

 Payoneer is a widely used payment service for freelancers and internet entrepreneurs.
-The company issues a free MasterCard debit card from its website, allowing users to withdraw cash and make digital payments worldwide.
+The company offers a complimentary MasterCard debit card through its website, enabling users to withdraw cash and make digital payments worldwide.
 The advantage of using Payoneer is that accounts can transfer funds between other accounts at a 0% fee – they only charge bank withdrawal fees (2%).

 The Payoneer payment service works similarly to PayPal, and users only need an email to send payments to another user.
-Like PayPal, this means that if your suppliers have a Payoneer card, you can transfer funds to their cards.
+Similar to PayPal, this means that if your suppliers have a Payoneer card, you can transfer funds directly to their cards.
 Suppliers can then use the card to withdraw cash at any MasterCard ATM in Vietnam and internationally.
-The withdrawal limit is $5000 in cash daily at any MasterCard ATM.
+The daily withdrawal limit is $5,000 in cash at any Mastercard ATM.

 When To Pay a Vietnam Factory

 We always recommend making two payments with a 30/70 split.
-You should pay 30 percent before production, the remaining 70% after production, and immediately before the items are shipped.
+You should pay 30 percent before production, with the remaining 70 percent due after production and immediately before the items are shipped.

 For the final payment, you must arrange for the handoff to occur.
-For most Vietnam projects, we recommend that you ensure the incoterms used are FOB, meaning that the goods leave the factories’ possession at the export port.
+For most Vietnam projects, we recommend that you ensure the Incoterms used are FOB, meaning that the goods leave the factory’s possession at the port of export.
 If you are unclear about Trade Terms, check out our guide to the 2020 Incoterms.

 Pro-tip: Tie the payments in with Inspections

-We recommend you do at least two inspections at Cosmo, one before production to verify the factory and its capability, registration, and more, and a second final inspection after the goods are produced.
-You should also tie payments to happen after each inspection so that you pay the first payment after a satisfactory pre-production inspection and the final 70% after a satisfactory post-production or pre-shipment inspection.
+We recommend conducting at least two inspections at Cosmo: one before production to verify the factory, its capabilities, registration, and other relevant details, and a second final inspection after the goods are produced.
+You should also tie payments to occur after each inspection, so that you make the first payment after a satisfactory pre-production inspection and the final 70% after a satisfactory post-production or pre-shipment inspection.
 For a detailed guide on Factory inspections in Vietnam, see our guide here!

 Final Thoughts On Paying Manufacturers in Vietnam

-Anytime you work with a factory overseas, there will be a risk.
-While doing business with 0% risk is impossible, you can get close to that.
-To avoid getting scammed or ripped off, you must do your due diligence to ensure you know who you work for and protect payments with trustworthy methods.
+Whenever you work with a factory overseas, there is a risk.
+While eliminating business risk is impossible, you can minimize it.
+To avoid being scammed or ripped off, it is essential to do your due diligence and ensure you know who you are working with, as well as protect your payments using trustworthy methods.

 Another way to protect yourself is by working with an experienced sourcing company that can help you find a great and trustworthy supplier and walk you through every step of sourcing, manufacturing, and shipping.